Marchhill/exhibition-inference/hardwareInterface/README.md

 ## File breakdown
 ### **configure.py**
 ### Description
-This script is used to configure the tags, anchors and the single passive device.It requires a wired connection.
+This script is used to configure the tags, anchors and the single passive device.
+It requires a wired connection.
 ### Usage
 - Make sure that the device (e.g. tag) is connected using a micro-usb cable to the computer running this script
 - `cd .../exhibition-inference/hardwareInterface/`